jlduran/packer-FreeBSD/README.md

 This repository contains the necessary tools to build a Vagrant-ready FreeBSD virtual machine using Packer.

-There are [official FreeBSD] VMs available from the Atlas Cloud.
+There are [official FreeBSD] VMs available from the Vagrant Cloud.

 Pre-requisites
 --------------